CSC510-Group18/BingeSuggest-next/README.md

 ## Credits

-This project is a complete rewrite by Teddy (tddschn), modernizing the original 1990-style jQuery/Flask version into a robust React-based application.
+The web app is a complete rewrite by Teddy (tddschn), modernizing the original 1990-style jQuery/Flask version into a robust React-based application.

 ## License